 The charging scheme came into use in April 2006.
-Information and feedback from the stakeholder group used in setting up the scheme and carrying out the subsequent review, is available on our website at http://www.sepa.org.uk/water/water_regulation/charging_scheme/stakeholder_groups/regulat ory_group.aspx
+Information and feedback from the stakeholder group used in setting up the scheme and carrying out the subsequent review, is available on our website at Stakeholder group and meeting papers

 The intention of the scheme was to focus charges upon those activities which cause harm to the water environment or have the potential to harm the water environment.
 This is where SEPA's resources will be directed in order to protect and improve the water environment.